0324bence/fivem/ext/native-decls/RegisterKeyMapping.md

 * **defaultMapper**: The mapper ID to use for the default binding, e.g. `keyboard`.
 * **defaultParameter**: The IO parameter ID to use for the default binding, e.g. `f3`.

+You can also prefix the command with + and create another command with the same name, prefixed with - so the + one playes on the press of the button, and the - one playes when you release the button

 ## Examples

 ```lua